bmen25124/SillyTavern-Custom-Scenario/readme.md

 ## What it does
 - Create scenarios with custom questions
-- Use variables in description/first message.
+- Use variables in the description/first message.
 - Add simple scripts to make things dynamic.
 (JavaScript)
 - Import/export scenarios as JSON